 My Writing Life

-While staying at our lovely Palm Tree Cottage in Qualicum Beach last month, I returned to the Shaw Cable TV studio in Nanaimo to be interviewed on a program called Coast Connections.
+While staying at our lovely Palm Tree Cottage in Qualicum Beach last month, I returned to the television studio in Nanaimo to be interviewed on a program called Coast Connections.
 Host Elizabeth Heinz does a wonderful job interviewing folks around the island.
-Recently she had a fascinating chat with wildlife artist Robert Bateman.

-Elizabeth interviewed me three years ago about my book Bird’s Eye View, and you can watch it on youtube here: Bird’s Eye View Author Interview.
+Elizabeth interviewed me three years ago about my wartime novel, and you can watch it on youtube here: Bird’s Eye View Author Interview.

-This time around, we talked about the Peace River landscape and the pioneer history included in my latest novel Wildwood.
-This interview will air throughout Vancouver Island beginning on September 26, 2019 several times a day for two weeks.
-You can also watch it on youtube here: Wildwood Author Interview.
+This time around, we talked about the Peace River landscape and the pioneer history included in my latest novel.
+You can watch it on youtube here: Wildwood Author Interview.

 * * * * *

-On our way home to Invermere, we stopped in Osoyoos and I had a chance to visit with the lovely Anne Marie Thibodeau, aged 90.
-She telephoned me after reading in The Senior Paper about my love for Star Weekly magazines.
+On our way home to Invermere, we stopped in Osoyoos, B.C. and I had a chance to visit with the lovely Anne Marie Thibodeau, aged 90.
+She telephoned me after reading in The Senior Paper about my love for Star Weekly magazines, truly a highlight of my thrifting life.

-Anne was just a girl during the Second World War, and she showed me her scrapbook of wartime Star Weekly covers.
-It is much like the one kept by my mother.
-You can read about my mother’s scrapbook and see my own collection of covers here: Star Weekly At War.
+Anne was just a girl during the Second World War, and she showed me her scrapbook of wartime Star Weekly covers, much like the one kept by my mother.
+You can see my own collection of covers here: Star Weekly At War.

 * * * * *

-I’m sure some of you may be wondering what my husband does while I’m gadding about.
-He is a mining construction manager, who supervises the construction of all the buildings on the mine site, plus the milling equipment used to extract the gold from the ore.
+My thrifting life involves mining for hidden gold, while my husband works on the real thing.
+He is a mining construction manager, who supervises the construction of all the buildings and milling facilities on the mine site.
 He started work back in the 1970s as an electrician at a mine in Cassiar, B.C.
 Over the years he has been involved with gold mines in Canada, Mexico, U.S., Costa Rica, Russia, and Namibia.

 In Mali, where the temperature ranges between 40 and 16 degrees Celsius, and the sunshine is intense, this makes total sense.
 In Canada, not so much — although hopefully our use of solar energy will continue to increase here at home.

-Best of all, thanks to modern technology, my husband can do almost all his work from home — through conference calls, online meetings, and exchanging documents and drawings by email.
+Best of all, my husband does almost all his work from home, through conference calls, online meetings, and exchanging blueprints by email.

 * * * * *